mitre/azure-foundations-cis-baseline/README.md

 - **Storage Accounts**
   - **Role:** App Compliance Automation Administrator
   - **Verification:** Navigate to your Storage Account in Azure Portal, then go to **Access Control (IAM)** → **Role Assignments**.
 Confirm that you have the ***App Compliance Automation Administrator*** role.

-  The following permissions are needed for the following resources.

-  Key Vault
-    - Key Vault Administrator
-  Storage Accounts
-    - App Compliance Automation Administrator

 ## Getting Started